Helping dogs feel safe, calm, and understood

 You love your dog.

-Or maybe you're simply trying to start your new dog off right.
+Or maybe you're simply trying to start your dog off right.

 The truth is, dogs are not "bad or broken" if they are struggling with behaviors.